TsuyoshiUshio/MdTranslator/README.md

 Create `local.settings.json` with adding GitHubAccessToken and Cognitive Service Translator key here.
 For the FunctionApp, You need to add `GitHubToken` and `TranslatorKey` on your AppSettings on your FunctionApp.

+This app use "CommitName" and "CommitEmail" when it updates the md files.
+It records as commit logs.

 ```
 {
     "IsEncrypted": false,